MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/06-Chain Activity/how-to-get-multichain-activity-of-an-address.md

 In order to get the chain activity, Moralis provides you a [getWalletActiveChains](/web3-data-api/evm/reference/get-chain-activity-by-wallet) endpoint to do so.

-Here you'll need two parameters: `address` and `chain`.
+Here you'll need two parameters: `address` and `chains`.

-Once you've obtained both the `address` and `chain`, you can copy the following code:
+Once you've obtained both the `address` and `chains`, you can copy the following code:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';